 A tumpal, a decorated triangle, is one of the most widely distributed ornamental motifs on temples.
-The motif not only originated from very ancient neolithic and megalithic times, but survived in regions where Hinduism was almost infiltrated.
-No certainty on its origins has been reached.
-Some scholars interpret it as a human figure which became unrecognisable, due to extreme stylisation, while others consider it to be a stylised bamboo shoot.
-As an ancestral figure or a bamboo, it had either a magic character or represented an idea of fertility respectively.
+The motif not only originated from very ancient Neolithic and megalithic times but survived in regions where Hinduism almost infiltrated.
+No certainty on its origins has reached.
+Some scholars interpret it as a human figure which became unrecognisable, due to extreme stylisation, while others consider it to be a stylized bamboo shoot.
+As an ancestral figure or bamboo, it had either a magic character or represented an idea of fertility respectively.

-A probably ceremonial vessel from Madura outside Java, shaped like a fisherman's basket which is exhibited at the Museum Nasional in Jakarta, reveals that a triangular decoration forecasts the tumpal ornamentation of later Indonesian art.
-Tumpals, filled with scrolls, were mostly popular in batik work.
-Sometimes the triangle itself is omitted; thus only the scroll ornament remains keeping a more or less triangular shape.
+A probably ceremonial vessel from Madura outside Java, shaped like a fisherman's basket which exhibits at the Museum Nasional in Jakarta, reveals that a triangular decoration forecasts the tumpal ornamentation of later Indonesian art.
+Tumpals, filled with scrolls, were most prevalent in batik work.
+Sometimes the triangle itself is omitted; thus only the scroll ornament remains to keep a more or less triangular shape.
+For Tjandrasasmita (interview 2005), Hindu-Buddhist tumpals have another role: "The tumpal is a symbol of the Cosmos Mountain, Meru.
+Beliefs about its role existed in prehistoric times.
+This thought expressed in Hindu-Buddhist temples and Islamic mosques, owing to Javanese Islam being a syncretic religion".